 Water testing should be conducted by an EPA or Massachusetts state certified laboratory.
 If you are uncertain as to how to take a proper sample and get it to a lab, you should contact a lab or water treatment professional for assistance.
 Speak to a water treatment professional or state certified lab for information on how often to have your well tested.
 See link Wesford Town Water for more information.

 COMMON WATER PROBLEMS IN WESTFORD

-In private wells, you may also encounter low pH and sometimes the health threats radon and arsenic making their way into the water.
+In private wells, you may also encounter the health threats radon and arsenic making their way into the water.
 If the testing results for Radon exceed the current Massachusetts guideline of 10,000 pCi/L in water, the radon must be removed from the water and the Board of Health recommends testing the air for Radon as well.
 It should be noted that New Hampshire requires action if radon is 2,000 pCi/L (pico curries per liter), Maine and Rhode Island are at 4,000 pCi/L. The maximum allowable level of Arsenic in drinking water per the EPA is .01 mg/L (miligrams per liter) or 10 parts per billion.

 EFFECTIVE WATER FILTRATION SYSTEMS

 Water filtration systems can be installed in Westford for the removal of any of the contaminants listed above and more.
 Water softeners are typically installed to remove dissolved iron, manganese and hard water minerals in the water through a technology called Ion Exchange.
 Sediment filtration will remove particulate iron or manganese in the water.
 Arsenic is removed with tanks containing a specific media that “grabs” the arsenic out of the water.

 Removing radon from water requires a system where the water is highly agitated releasing the radon gas from the water and then vented outside of the home.
 These systems are typically installed in the basement at point of entry.